alex-shpak/hugo-book/exampleSite/content.en/_index.md

 - {{< card >}}
   ### Even more
   Do people actually read these?
-I though it was just a visual filler.
+I thought it was just a visual filler.
 But there is full-text search and multi-language support.
   {{< /card >}}

 - {{< card >}}